WOULD YOU LIKE TO TRY RACING?

 A word about sail numbers…

 If you bought a used boat that someone may have raced, it probably has sail numbers.
 These large numbers, sometimes accompanied by letters, are on your main sail, headsails and spinnaker (they should all match).
-If there are no numbers, contact CBYRA (firstname.lastname@example.org) and ask about getting numbers assigned to you.
+If there are no numbers, visit our SAIL NUMBER ASSIGNMENT page for more information and registration.
 CBYRA keeps track of and assigns sail numbers.

 Feel free to contact CBYRA if you have any questions!